FISCO-BCOS/web3sdk/README.md

 Getting started
 ---------------

-Typically your application should depend on release versions of web3j.
+Typically, your application should depend on release versions of web3j.
-| Add the relevant dependency to your project. recommend using Java 8 and gradle（4.10.1 and above）:
+Add the relevant dependency to your project.
+Then Java 8 and gradle（4.10.1 and above） are recommended:

 Maven
 -----